 July 7th: BRUBAKER (1980)

 As we continue through the letter “B”…this film is about prison reform.
 Robert Redford, as the movie starts, is a prisoner arriving at one of those “place that time forgot”, like in “Cool Hand Luke” where prisoners work slave labour, are beaten for no reason and live in horrendous conditions.
 It starts out brutal, with leather straps being used to punish prisoners who seemingly haven’t done anything and sexual harassment and rape being something that doesn’t shock anyone here anymore.
-Then MORGAN F’N FREEMAN shows up out of nowhere and there is a huge twist that kind of turns the movie on it’s head, that was actually spoiled for me when I read the Wikipedia page before hand and I don’t want to spoil it for you, it’s that cool of a twist.
+Then MORGAN F’N FREEMAN shows up out of nowhere and there is a huge twist that kind of turns the movie on it’s head, that was actually spoiled for me when I read the Wikipedia page before hand and I don’t want to spoil it for you, it’s that cool of a twist (although the trailer spoils it too!).
 So what else can I say about the film without spoiling it.
 In 2019 it would be called a “White Saviour” film, and does it go far enough in the end?
 There is no happy ending, and reviews of the film at the time said that the film didn’t, in fact, go far enough with it’s overall message.
 Yaphet Kotto is always a pleasure to watch, as is the ensemble cast.
 But as I watched the movie end, with it’s pan out shot as a helicopter (presumably) takes off to get it all in, I can only figure that, if this was real life, as soon as the cameras were turned off, the guns started firing…but that’s just me.
 I recommend this one!
 Just try to avoid the spoilers as I think you might enjoy it more if you do!